Man charged with threatening a motorist on I-95 south in Old Lyme

 OLD LYME, Conn.
-(WTNH) — State Troopers charged a man with first-degree threatening after allegedly pointing a handgun at a woman on the highway Saturday afternoon in Old Lyme.
+(WTNH) — State Troopers charged a man with first-degree threatening after he allegedly pointed a handgun at a woman on the highway Saturday afternoon in Old Lyme.

 Around 4 p.m., State Troopers received a 911 call from a motorist, reporting a man, driving a tan pickup truck, pointed a handgun at her while traveling on I-95 south.